couchbase/cbft/docs/index.md

 Next, click on the ```Query``` tab.

-In the query field, type in a query term and hit enter/return to execute your first cbft full-text query!
+In the query field, type in a query term (how about "beer").

+Hit enter/return to execute your first cbft full-text query!

 You should see query results appearing below the query field.

-That's it for now for getting started.
+That's about it for getting started.
 The web admin UI has more screens and features, so be sure to click around and explore!

 # Where to go next